-Tibetan and Uighur Areas: The religious freedom conditions in Tibetan Buddhist and Uighur Muslim areas of China are worse now than at any time over the past decade.
+Tibetan Buddhist and Uighur Muslim Areas: The religious freedom conditions in Tibetan Buddhist and Uighur Muslim areas of China are worse now than at any time over the past decade.
 The restriction of religious activity causes deep resentment in Tibetan and Uighur communities.
 Since the 2008 and 2009 protests in Tibetan and Uighur areas, the Chinese government has intensified efforts to discredit religious leaders, issued new measures to increase government oversight of monasteries and mosques, and implemented new "education" programs to ensure the political loyalty of Buddhist monks and "weaken the religious consciousness" of Uighur Muslims.
-There are hundreds of Tibetans and Uighurs in prison for their religious activity or religious freedom advocacy, though the exact number is difficult to verify because of lack of transparency.
-Almost two dozen Tibetan monks, nuns, and former monks have staged self-immolation protests, mostly in Tibetan areas of Sichuan province, to protest Chinese policies.
-The Chinese government stepped up efforts to discredit His Holiness the Dalai Lama and issued new decrees in the past year that may allow the removal of Buddhist leaders who profess loyalty to him.
+There are hundreds of Tibetans and Uighurs in prison for their religious activity or religious freedom advocacy.